+The risk that students of a given race will be identified as a student with a disability or a student in selected disability categories when compared to students of all other races.
+A risk ratio of 1.0 indicates the students of a given race are equally likely as all other races combined to be identified as disabled.
 The data are presented for all students with a disability, students who are identified as IND, EBD, or SLD, and students who are identified as having autism spectrum disorder (ASD), speech or language impairments (SI-LI), other health impaired, or homebound or hospitalized (OHI-HH).
-The data are presented for the district and the state as reported in October 2013 (survey 2).
+The data are presented for the district and the state as reported in October 2014 (survey 2).
 A blank cell indicates less than 30 students of a specific race/ethnicity with the given disability.